 - Clear provisions and procedures for the admission of students who do not meet these normal entrance requirements, but who fulfil the essential principle set out in point 2.1.

 2.3 Queen Margaret University is committed to equality of opportunity.
-We seek to promote diversity amongst our students, staff and applicants.
+We seek to promote diversity amongst our students, staff, and applicants.
 We recognise the particular contributions that are made by individuals from a wide range of backgrounds and experiences, to the achievement of our vision and strategic objectives.
 We aim to promote entry to, and provide education at, undergraduate and postgraduate level to a diverse range of students, whatever their background.
-Our equal opportunities policy is available on our website.
+Information on the university embodies equality and diversity can be found here.

 In assessing candidates for admittance to the University, we are committed to the following principles: